ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Custom_Types_Enums.md

 > When you find yourself creating a lookup table, dictionary, or registry, consider whether an `Enum` provides a better, type-safe solution.

-// Can you import an Enum namespace so you don't have to qualify the names? (yes, but discouraged)

 Often, part of your domain consists of a fixed set of choices:

 - A product has a limited number of states: AVAILABLE, SOLD_OUT, DISCONTINUED.